isomorphic-software/smartclient-docs/classes/Browser.md

 ### Description
 The `Browser` class contains various class attributes that indicate basic properties of the browser and whether certain features are enabled.

+These flags represent a "best effort" at browser detection based on the user agent string and other indicators.
+Browser detection is inherently imperfect - browsers may spoof their user agent, new browser versions may change behavior, and unusual browser configurations may not be detected correctly.
+These properties should not be considered a fully supported API for all edge cases - applications with unusual browser compatibility requirements may need to implement their own detection logic.

 ---
 ## ClassAttr: Browser.isSupported